glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

    configuration:
      updating_support: yes

 After you have restarted GLPI-Agent service, you'll see you can edit everything under setup page clicking on the top right gear icon.
+That is where you can activate additional configurations.

 The first thing you'll want to enable is probably all **ToolBox** navigation bar entries.